felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 you're done, the better.

 That's it, really!
 However, since I am very passionate about this subject, I can't resist sharing some additional tricks.
-Header over to the [Appendix](#appendix) for more precise tricks.
+Head over to the [Appendix](#appendix) for more precise tricks.

 # Chapter 6: Conclusion